Funding Opportunities for PVM International Programs

 After reviewing the information below, be sure to make an appointment with the IP Office to find out how to put your application in the best position for scholarship success.

-- Purdue Veterinary Medicine scholarships will be available for 2015/2016 for students travelling internationally for study abroad experiences.
-Scholarships will be awards of up to $1500 per student and award recipients will be chosen by a faculty committee.
+- Purdue Veterinary Medicine scholarships will be available for 2016/2017 for students traveling internationally for study abroad experiences.
+Scholarships will be awards from $500 - $1500 per student and award recipients will be chosen by a faculty committee.
 Awards will be made to first and second year DVM students and Veterinary Technology students for summer international experiences and to third year students for senior year international externships and off campus blocks.
-Recipients will be chosen based on how the proposed international experience will advance the educational, career, and cultural objectives of the student.
+Recipients will be chosen based on how the proposed international experience will advance the educational, career, and cultural objectives of the student, their enrollment in VM 80900, IVSA Workshop Participation, previous funds awarded from IP Office, and previous international experience.
 Students applying for scholarships are strongly encouraged to enroll in VM 80900 (International Veterinary Medicine).
-If they do not enroll in VM 80900 they will be required to either attend the lecture on universal safety precautions or alternatively view the lecture on-line.
+All students going abroad will be required to either attend Pre-Departure Orientation before they depart or alternatively view the lecture on-line.
+The deadline for the PVM International Scholarships Application is Thursday, January 12, 2017 at midnight.
+Recipients will be announced by January 20, 2017.

 - The International Scholarship Search is the premier financial aid, college scholarship and international scholarship resource for students wishing to study abroad.
 At this site, you will find the most comprehensive listing of grants, scholarships, loan programs, and other information to assist college and university students in their pursuit to study abroad.